HsunGong/Wox.Wiki/docs/basic/install.md

 ### Build from source

-This is the latest version of `Wox`.
+This is the latest version of Wox.
 It is unstable, and only for developers.

 Package Keywords: **git**